vittorio01/HPC-Project/README.md

 - *PROCESSES*, number of processes per chunk.
 - *RAM*, ram to allocate for the execution of the program.
 - *RUN*, the name of the generated PBS script.
+- *PLACE*, the placing technique for the processes.
 For example:
 ```
 make PRG=hello_world CHUNKS=10 PROCESSES=32 RAM=10gb